HIV Treatment Drugs 2026: Every Approved Regimen

 What is the difference between Biktarvy and Dovato?

 Both are DHHS-preferred single-tablet regimens for HIV treatment-naive adults, but they differ in several important ways.
 Biktarvy is a 3-drug regimen (BIC/FTC/TAF) with the highest resistance barrier of any STR, no food requirement, and no baseline resistance testing requirement.
-Dovato is a 2-drug regimen (DTG/3TC) with less total drug exposure — an advantage for minimising long-term drug effects — but it requires baseline resistance testing, cannot be used in hepatitis B co-infection, and is not recommended when baseline viral load exceeds 500,000 copies/mL.
+Dovato is a 2-drug regimen (DTG/3TC) with less total drug exposure — an advantage for minimizing long-term drug effects — but it requires baseline resistance testing, cannot be used in hepatitis B co-infection, and is not recommended when baseline viral load exceeds 500,000 copies/mL.
 In direct comparisons, both achieved similar viral suppression rates at 48 weeks and beyond.

 How do HIV drugs work?